Comment by itishappy

 Past the event horizon physics get weird.
 Time becomes finite and ends for all observers at a point in the future called the singularity.
 Everything falls towards this point, gaining preposterous amounts of energy.
 "Preposterous" here means infinite energy, and infinite density, really just a whole lot of infinities.
 Those infinities are problematic, and mean there's probably something non-infinite and uniquely interesting going on in there, but since nothing can escape the event horizon we'll likely never know.

-thehappypm 10 months ago
+thehappypm a year ago

 Here’s something else that I’m concerned with with about black holes.
 If a mass is one nanogram below that of a black hole, how similar is it to a black hole?